Penn State OG Olaivavega "Vega" Ioane Scouting Report

 Athletic Tools

 An incredibly broad-framed guard, Vega Ioane is unsurprisingly strong.
-With great core and grip strength, Ioane is a great pass protector who uses his strength and size to prevent DTs from collapsing the pocket.
+With great core and grip strength, Ioane is a great pass protector who uses his core strength and size to prevent DTs from collapsing the pocket.
 In the run game, Ioane’s raw power is a major asset in the run game as his strength allows him to simultaneously displace defenders while sustaining his blocks.

 Video 1: OG Vega Ioane (71) takes a good first step then delivers a powerful, accurate punch